yethranayeh/battleship/README.md

 # Battleship

-_Battleship_ is web implementation of the traditional two-player strategy game.
+_Battleship_ is a web implementation of the traditional two-player strategy game.
+Since it is a _Progressive Web Application_ it can be installed to home screens on mobile devices and can be played offline once it is installed.

 # How to Play